-I researched what I needed to do to change my life from an office job to an independent and flexible online job.
+I researched what I needed to do to change my life from an office job to an independent and flexible online occupation.

 That was more than enough for me to be absolutely sure it was the right decision.
-I’d already done my research, I had a plan, and I had a backup plan, and I had an exit strategy.
+I’d already done my research, I had a plan, and I had a backup plan.

 I knew the risks and I was fine with the worst case scenario.
 Most importantly, my husband supported my decision.
 So did my parents and other family members after I told them.